artem-bayandin/blockchain-samples/README.md

 - randomness covered via oracle or manually;
 - truffle tests and deployment;
 - game statuses, anti-reentrancy defense, and some other basic options/vulnerabilities are covered;
-- 1058 lines of code, 4 contracts, 2 interfaces, 415 lines of tests to cover 50% of the app, 100 lines of deployment script.
+- **1058 lines of code, 100 lines of deployment scripts**, 4 contracts, 2 interfaces, 415 lines of tests to cover 50% of the app.
 - an enterprise-styled code.

 ## Upgradeable On-chain NFT